-Protection distances that ensure interference-free operation of ARNS systems are 124-934 km for “aircraft-aircraft” radiolinks and 124-495 km for “aircraft-Earth” radiolinks.
+Protection distances that ensure interference-free operation of ARNS systems are 124-935 km for “aircraft-aircraft” radiolinks and 124-495 km for “aircraft-Earth” radiolinks.
 The maximum protection distances can be used as coordination distances applied for identification of the affected Administrations.
 In frequency planning the less stringent protection distances can be used.
 Their values are determined by provisions reached in the coordination process

-To limit the number of countries and therefore to reduce constraints on the new AM(R)S systems deployment, it is vital that Administrations consider their position and delete their country names from the list of countries under resolves 2 that were, as per Resolution 417, taken from the footnote 5.312.
+In the proposed ECP of Resolution 417, Resolves 2 contains a list of administrations with which coordination agreements need to be obtained when AM(R)S systems are planned to be operated in a certain distance to the border of these countries.
+To reduce constraints on the new AM(R)S systems deployment only those countries which indicate to operate non-ICAO standardised systems in this band are listed.

 Sharing studies with non ICAO ARNS systems.
-(Res 417 Considering g)
+(Resolution 417 (WRC-2007) Considering g)

-Based on the report ITU-R M.[AM(R)S 1GHZ_SHARING], CEPT is of the opinion that sharing the 960-1164 MHz frequency band between networks in the aeronautical mobile (R) service and non-ICAO national systems in the aeronautical radionavigation service would be feasible with frequency off-set and/or distance.
-CEPT is of the opinion that Resolution 417 (WRC-07) should be modified to detail the operational and technical means to facilitate sharing between AM(R)S systems operating in the band 960-1 164 MHz and non ICAO ARNS systems

-In case of co-channel operation, protection distances that ensure free-interference operation of ARNS systems are 934 km for “aircraft-aircraft” radiolinks and 465 km for “aircraft-Earth” radiolinks.
+Based on the report ITU-R M.[AM(R)S 1GHZ_SHARING], CEPT is of the opinion that sharing the 960-1164 MHz frequency band between networks in the aeronautical mobile (R) service and non-ICAO national systems (TACAN) in the aeronautical radionavigation service would be feasible with frequency off-set and/or distance separation.
+In case of co-channel operation, protection distances that ensure free-interference operation of ARNS (TACAN) systems are 935 km for “aircraft-aircraft” radiolinks and 572 km for “aircraft-Earth” radiolinks.
+With a frequency off-set of 4 MHz for an aircraft interrogator and [4] MHz for a beacon, no separation distance is required.

+CEPT believes that the coordination of these systems will be dealt within ICAO, as it is currently the case (TACAN and DME are without differences by administrations).
+Nevertheless, CEPT is of the view that characteristics of non ICAO ARNS systems identified under considering g) should be taken into account when deploying new AM(R)S systems to ensure compatibility.
+These characteristics are contained in one of the annex of Recommendation M.[Charlie] and are referred to in the revised Resolution 417 (in resolves 3)).
+In case this Recommendation is not adopted before the Conference, CEPT would propose to add these characteristics in a new Annex to the Resolution.

+CEPT is of the opinion that Resolution 417 (WRC-07) should be modified to detail the operational and technical means to facilitate sharing between AM(R)S systems operating in the band 960-1 164 MHz and non ICAO ARNS systems.

 Sharing studies with RNSS operating in the band 1164-1215 MHz